ilionx/qlabs-parkingsolution/ParkTimer.python/README.md

     $ sudo apt-get install cups
     $ sudo usermod -a -G lpadmin pi

-If you want remote access than you'll need to make a few changes in the config file, to do so run the command:
+If you want remote access you'll have to make a few changes in the config file, to do so run the command:

     $ sudo nano /etc/cups/cupsd.conf